← quantihack

 live trading

-trade assets in real-time on our simulated exchange. watch your portfolio value change tick-by-tick as you compete against other teams on the live order book.
+teams traded assets in real time on our simulated exchange, watching their portfolio value change tick-by-tick as they competed against other teams on the live order book.

 feature 02